WPManageNinja/fluent-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Ultimate SMTP and SES Plugin for WordPress.
-Connect with any SMTP, SendGrid, Mailgun, SES, SendInBlue, and more.
+Connect with any SMTP, SendGrid, Mailgun, SES, Sendinblue, and more.

 == Description ==